CiscoSE/Catalyst-Telemetry/README.md

-## Welcome to DNA Telemetry Dashboard
+## Welcome to Catalyst Telemetry Dashboard

-This small piece of code allows you to quickly create a few Grafana Dashboards that are fed from different DNA elements such as DNA Center and vManage (SD-WAN).
+This small piece of code allows you to quickly create a few Grafana Dashboards that are fed from different DNA elements such as Catalyst Center and vManage (SD-WAN).

-The DNA Centers used are:
+The Catalyst Centers used are:
 - Sandbox: https://sandboxdnac.cisco.com
 - Live: https://live.cisco.com

-**Warning:** it seems that recently the live.cisco.com DNA Center was changed and doesn't allow API access.
+**Warning:** it seems that recently the live.cisco.com Catalyst Center was changed and doesn't allow API access.

 The vManage used is: